Wednesday, 10 February 2016

 ─ "I've heard that you live in sin with a man."

-─ "For me the word sin does not exist, but what it is right or what it is wrong."
+─ "For me the word sin does not exist, but only what is right or what is wrong."

 ─ "Your body is a temple.
-You cannot defile it."
+You should not defile it."

-─ "And can’t you sanctify it giving the temple what it asks?"
+─ "And can’t you sanctify it giving the temple what it is asking you?"

 ─ "What you do is against nature."